Norwich Solar has been developing and commercializing leading-edge innovations in Renewable Energy Technology since 2011.

 Prior to joining NST Jonathan was Chief Technology Officer at Northern Power Systems, a designer and supplier of advanced wind turbines based on direct drive, permanent magnet generator technology, as well as power conversion and system controls for energy storage and microgrid applications.

 Jonathan earned a BS with Honors in Mechanical Engineering from Stevens Institute of Technology and holds nine patents.

-Lisa joined Norwich Solar Technologies in July of 2016 and has a BS in Mathematics & Business Management from Johnson State College.
+Lisa joined Norwich Solar in July of 2016 and has a BS in Mathematics & Business Management from Johnson State College.
 She has over 25 years of experience in the accounting and business management fields; most of which has been spent in the small business industry.

-Robert joined the Norwich Solar Technologies team in 2019.
+Robert joined the Norwich Solar team in 2019.
 He graduated from the University of Vermont with a Bachelor of Science in Business Administration, Management and Operations with a concentration in Finance and Accounting.
 Robert was also a RI Small Business Representative to the United States White House from 1994 – 1997.

 Energy systems are Ryan’s primary career interest, especially renewable power.
 He has four years of experience in renewable energy system design and energy resource and feasibility assessment.
 His experience includes project management and development on both current and proposed solar and wind farms across North America.
 Ryan’s responsibilities have included technical analyses, such as shadow flicker, economic analyses such as price and energy projections used for pro formas, and management of electrical interconnection processes.